soundpress/RulesOfNYC/docs/c47/index.rst

          (iv) Fifty dollars, which may be reduced based on financial hardship at HRA's discretion;

-      (B) The amount, if any, by which the rent exceeds the applicable rent standard amount established pursuant to subdivision (b) of section 9-08 of this chapter, after the household's first year in the assisted unit; and
+      (B) The amount, if any, by which the rent exceeds the applicable rent standard amount established pursuant to subdivision (b) of 68 RCNY §9-08, after the household's first year in the assisted unit; and

       (C) The amount, if any, by which the HRA HOME TBRA rental assistance amount has been reduced pursuant to subdivision (e) of this section.